-- Wood crates are ideal but expensive.
+- Wood crates are ideal but can be expensive.

 - If you build your own crate without a pallet then skids should allow 4 inches of clearance and be spread far enough apart for pallet jacks and forklifts.
 You can measure pallets for more specific dimensions

-- D-Containers are another pallet sized alternative and can be purchased new for around $50 including pallet.
+- D-Containers are another pallet sized alternative and can be purchased new including pallet.
 They are single or double strength cardboard walls stood up in a stapled cardboard tray and fitted with an inverted matching tray as the lid, and they usually include the pallet.
 They do not have the weight bearing capacity or structural integrity of a gaylord but are very effective at containing your personal effects and fully utilizing shipping volume.
 If this is your choice I recommend that 2x2s or 2x4s be secured into the corners, and maybe stood up in the middle, for extra vertical load bearing capacity.
 Plywood fitted into the top and supported by your new wood corners will also help to distribute loads.
 Liberal use of shrinkwrap is also recommended.
 Again, if it bows out on the sides that will become your billed dimension.

 - Be cognizant of weight.
 Very heavy boxes will always go on the bottom.
 If your very heavy contents cannot bear to be at the bottom of 8 feet of cargo then your packaging must be designed to bear that weight instead.

 - Freight companies use a complex formula that considers weight and volume.
 If you are shipping pallets across country you should use a reputable freight company or broker that can help guide you.

 - Fully Assembled Furniture can be particularly voluminous.
 Please remember, the maximum outside dimensions will be considered in the final pricing.
 "Flat packed" furniture such as Ikea or disassembled furniture is frequently more cost effective.